2003 (July to December)

 Wonder Woman has been critically injured during a confrontation with the King of Hell, Neron.
 In an effort to wish her well, many heroes visit the comatose Wonder Woman at a hospital in Gateway City, including a secret visit by Batman.
 However, tragedy rears its ugly face and Diana succumbs to her wounds.
 You heard it correctly; Diana dies!

-–NOTE: In the pages of Flash Vol. 2—and also referenced in the pages of JLA.
-Flash is seriously injured.
+–REFERENCE: In Flash Vol. 2 #130 and JLA #10.
+As seen in Flash Vol. 2 #130, Flash gets seriously injured, breaking both his legs.
 Combined with the recent death of Wonder Woman, Flash’s injury leaves the JLA in a temporarily weakened state.

 –JLA #10

-The JLA easily defeats the Revenge Squad in Star City (with a few civilian casualties), but they still don’t know who created this puppet anti-league or when they will strike again.
+Early October.
+This item technically begins with the Batman-less epilogue from JLA #9, occurring one month since the JLA’s altercation with the Key.
+From a secret location, shadowy figures send out the JLA Revenge Squad to battle the JLA.
+The JLA Revenge Squad contains an evil “hard holographic light” version of each JLA member.
+Who’s pulling the Revenge Squad’s strings?
+We’ll find out in the main action of JLA #10 right now.
+The JLA easily defeats the Revenge Squad in Star City (with a few civilian casualties), but they still don’t know who created this puppet anti-league or when the creators will strike again.
 We (the readers) learn that the creators are none other than the re-assembled Injustice Gang led by Lex Luthor!
-Meanwhile, in deep space J’onn senses that a terrible cosmic wave of destruction and reality-altering power is headed toward the Milky Way Galaxy.
-Genesis will be upon us shortly.
+Meanwhile, in deep space, J’onn senses that a terrible cosmic wave of destruction and reality-altering power is headed toward the Milky Way Galaxy.
+Genesis will be soon be upon us.

 GENESIS